nkarantzas/FourierMasks/README.md

 # Generating Figs
 ---

-Once all 3 are finished you can obtain the final result Figs by running Notebooks 1-3
+Once all 3 training runs are finished you can obtain the final result Figs by running Notebooks 1-3